 How to Claim Dukedoms

-If a dukedom has a blue crest , it is unclaimed.
-A player can claim a dukedom by tapping its name and holding "Claim Area" in the Area menu.
-Sometimes it is possible to view and claim nearby dukedoms as well, if your current location is on the area border.
-If a dukedom is claimed, the controlling player's portrait replaces this blue crest.
+If a dukedom has a blue crest (), it is unclaimed.
+A player can claim a dukedom by tapping its name and holding “Claim Area” in the area menu.
+Sometimes it is possible to view and claim nearby dukedoms as well, if your current location is near an area border.
+If a dukedom is claimed, the controlling player’s portrait replaces this blue crest.
 If you control the current dukedom, then your grayed out portrait will be in the upper right along with a shield icon.

 Players can challenge other Dukes for their territory through PvP combat.
 As of 1.14.0, dukedoms have a set amount of health.
 If the challenger wins in one attempt, they immediately gain control of the dukedom.
-If the challenger loses, they must wait an hour before they can challenge again.
-This allows low-level players to whittle away high-level player's dukedoms over time.
-The health of a dukedom is refilled if the controlling duke visits their territory.
+If the challenger loses, they must wait an hour before they (or any other player) can challenge again.
+This allows low-level players to whittle away high-level player’s dukedoms over time.
 There is currently no limit to the number of dukedoms players are allowed to control.

-When another player challenges to claim a dukedom and wins, the previous Duke will be alerted of the player’s name unless the opposing duke has enabled privacy settings, the name of the dukedom, map coordinates, cardinal direction, and approximate distance from their current location.
+When another player challenges to claim a dukedom and wins, the previous Duke will be alerted of the player’s name unless the opposing duke has enabled privacy settings, the name of the dukedom, cardinal direction, and approximate distance from their current location.
 Dukedoms can be stolen back and forth indefinitely between players, however only once per hour.
 A history of your lost dukedoms can be found in the message log for a limited time after capture.